dfinity/portal/docs/references/glossary.md

 #### state manager

-The **state manager** is responsible for
+The **state manager** is responsible for:

-1.  maintaining (multiple versions of) the replicated state the deterministic state machine implemented by [message routing](#message_routing) and the [execution environment](#execution_environment) operates on,
+- Maintaining (multiple versions of) the replicated state the deterministic state machine implemented by [message routing](#message-routing) and the [execution environment](#execution-environment) operates on.
-2.  converting back and forth between the replicated state and its canonical version (latter can be understood independent of the concrete implementation),
+- Converting back and forth between the replicated state and its canonical version (latter can be understood independent of the concrete implementation).
-3.  obtaining certifications of parts of the canonical state, which allow other stakeholders such as other [subnets](#subnet) and/or users, to verify that some piece of state indeed originates from a valid subnetwork, and
+- Obtaining certifications of parts of the canonical state, which allow other stakeholders such as other [subnets](#subnet) and/or users, to verify that some piece of state indeed originates from a valid subnetwork.
-4.  providing capabilities to sync the canonical state with other [replicas](#replica) in the same subnet so that replicas that have fallen behind can catch up.
+- Providing capabilities to sync the canonical state with other [replicas](#replica) in the same subnet so that replicas that have fallen behind can catch up.